 2. Web-based Tracking Methods:

 You can also get estimates of a specific store location's foot traffic through web-based platforms that gather data from opted-in location-sharing mobile devices, such as Google, which uses GPS data to estimate a store location's foot traffic throughout the day.
-You can also look at web services such as LocationGenius that aggregate data from multiple sources, including cellular and mobile networks, to provide insights about any location.
+You can also look at location intelligence software, such as LocationGenius, that aggregate data from multiple sources, including cellular and mobile networks, to provide insights about any location.

 3. Location Analytics Systems: